 Bad news right out of bed has a way of setting the wrong tone for the rest of the day.
 To stay abreast of the latest developments, choose a specific news source and time, like your favorite evening news program, and leave it at that.

 Why not replace the steady stream of unsettling news with an oldfashioned book?
 My friend Becky from abookloversadventures.com offers lots of suggestions that will keep you busy and entertained for a long time!

 LEARN SOMETHING NEW

-Fill your extra time by finally learning a new skill you have wanted to explore forever.
+Fill some of your time by finally learning that new skill you always wanted to explore.
 The good news is that there are more amazing classes available online than ever before.
 This is the perfect time to explore a number of different crafts on craftsy.com, learn skills from masters in their field at udemy.com, or just make something fun with the help of Youtube videos like the ones created by craft blogger Jennifer Marx on her popular JenniferMaker channel.

 She is not only one of my blogging heroes and mentors, but also a crafting idol.
 All of her classes are free!

-Now ist the perfect time to finally figure out how to use your camera, learn how to knit a scarf, or make your own skincare products.
+Now is the perfect time to finally figure out how to use your camera, learn how to knit a scarf, even make your own skincare products.
 You can find several different recipes here on the blog and printable recipes in my FREE Resource Library!

 DO SOMETHING CREATIVE